1986 Mozambican Tupolev Tu-134 crash: Reactions

-Pik Botha later recalled being alerted to the crash at 04:30 by a phone call from the Minister of Law and Order, Louis le Grange, who stated that 30 to 40 on-board had been killed and Machel was apparent among the dead.
-According to Pik Botha, he telephoned and informed State President P. W. Botha; they both agreed that, considering the sensitivity of the situation, Pik Botha should accompany officials investigating the crash site.
+Pik Botha was alerted to the crash at 04:30 by a phone call from Minister Louis le Grange, who stated that Machel and 30-40 passengers on board had been killed.
+Pik Botha reported that he telephoned and informed State President P. W. Botha; they both agreed that, considering the sensitivity of the situation, Pik Botha should accompany officials investigating the crash site.
 At 06:50, South Africa first notified the Mozambican Government that a plane headed to Maputo had crashed in South African territory near the border.

-In Mozambique the first indications of the tragedy were when Radio Mozambique switched to funeral music at 08:30.
-Some minutes later Marcelino dos Santos, a member of the ruling FRELIMO Party, read a statement that President Machel's aircraft had not returned to Maputo as scheduled the previous evening.
-Dos Santos said authorities were analyzing the situation and appealed for people to both stay calm and remain vigilant.
+The first public indication of the tragedy was when Radio Mozambique switched to funeral music at 08:30 and Marcelino dos Santos, a member of the ruling FRELIMO Party announced President Machel's aircraft had not returned to Maputo as scheduled the previous evening.
+Dos Santos said authorities were analyzing the situation and appealed for calm and vigilance.
 Mozambican security minister, Sérgio Vieira, traveled to Mbuzini with Pik Botha, and proceeded to the crash site and personally identified Machel's body.

 FRELIMO issued a second communique that evening confirming Machel's death.
 It did not accuse South Africa directly, however it did suggest that the crash had been criminal in origin.
 While over the following days and weeks Mozambican government officials would continue to refrain from overt statements of South African complicity, many other leaders in Africa stated outright that the apartheid government was responsible.
 Violence erupted in Harare, Zimbabwe, when cars driven by whites were attacked by angry demonstrators, prompting an editorial rebuke in Mozambique that declared that Machel had been committed to a non-racial Africa.

 After lying in state at Maputo City Hall, Machel's funeral on 28 October was attended by more than 100 foreign delegations.
 Eulogized as a fighter who died in the struggle against apartheid, banners in the crowd made reference to South African involvement in the crash.